autowarefoundation/autoware.universe/system/system_diagnostic_graph/README.md

 ## Overview

 The system diagnostic graph node subscribes to diagnostic status and publishes aggregated diagnostic status.
-As shown in the diagram below, this node introduces extra diagnostic status for intermediate functions and update them.
+As shown in the diagram below, this node introduces extra diagnostic status for intermediate functional unit.
 Diagnostic status dependencies will be directed acyclic graph (DAG).

 ![overview](./doc/overview.drawio.svg)